Horses in East Asian warfare: Mongolia

 The warhorses of the Mongols were called cerigyn nojan.
 The wars of Genghis Khan were mounted campaigns; and Mongol horses were better cared for than the horses of their enemies.
 These horses were well-protected and equipped, including lamellar armour with five parts to safeguard specific parts of the horse.

-By 1225, Genghis Khan's empire stretched from the Caspian Sea and northern China; and his horses grew to be highly prized throughout Continental Asia as Mongolian horses were known for their sturdiness, endurance, longevity, and stamina.
+By 1225, Genghis Khan's empire stretched from the Caspian Sea and northern China.
+His horses grew to be highly prized throughout Continental Asia as Mongolian horses were known for their sturdiness, endurance, longevity, and stamina.
 Descendants of Genghis Khan's horses remain in great number in Mongolia.

 The limited pasture lands in Eastern Europe affected the westward movement of Mongolian mounted forces during the Mongolian invasions of Eastern Europe.

 During World War II, many Mongolian horses were sent to the Soviet Union.

 Horses in logistical support

 Traditionally, the East Asian horse has been used as a pack animal, essential in providing logistical support for military forces.